When To Take Social Security Payments: Your Age Matters

 For example, those born in 1943 or later will see a 12-month rate of increase of 8%.
 This rate falls to 7.5% for those born in 1941 and 1942 and 7% for those born in 1939 or 1940.
 However, those increases stop when you reach age 70, so it doesn't make sense to wait beyond age 70.

-Turning 67 in 2024?
+Turning 67 in 2025?

 The age to collect full Social Security benefits has been moving from age 65 to age 67 incrementally since 1983.
-Turning 67 in 2024, is a critical point in retirement planning for those born in 1957 if you haven't already applied to collect your Social Security benefits.
+Turning 67 in 2025 is a critical point in retirement planning for those born in 1958, if you haven't already applied to collect your Social Security benefits.

 Delaying Social Security until age 70 will further increase your lifetime benefit.
 While you get an extra 2/3 of 1% for each month you delay after your birthday month, you can further increase your benefit up to 8% for each full year you wait until age 70.
-If you wait until 70 or later, your monthly benefit is 128.0% or 28% higher than if you started to collect benefits at your FRA of 66 and 6 months.
+If you wait until 70 or later, your monthly benefit is 126.7% or 26.7% higher than if you started to collect benefits at your FRA of 66 and 8 months.

 If you're still working, it especially pays to let your Social Security benefit grow if your paycheck allows you to cover your expenses.
-The more monthly Social Security income you can set yourself up with, the better off you might be financially as you age.
+The more monthly Social Security income you can set yourself up with, the better off you will be financially as you age.

-If you're still covered by a qualifying group health plan at the time of your initial enrollment window that penalty is waived.
-You'll need to look into Medicare enrollment if you are planning to retire in 2024 and give up your group health coverage.
-You get an eight-month special enrollment period in this situation that begins the month after your group health coverage ends.
+If you are planning to retire in 2025 and must give up your group health coverage, you'll need to look into Medicare enrollment.
+You get an eight-month special enrollment period (SEP) that begins the month after your group health coverage ends.

-Of course, the earlier you start taking Social Security, the longer you will receive monthly payments.
-However, your monthly payments are reduced if you start taking benefits earlier, so there is no one-size-fits-all solution for every senior.
+The bottom line is that the earlier you start taking Social Security, the longer you will receive monthly payments.
+However, your monthly payments will be permanently reduced for every month you start before your FRA.
+On the other hand, your benefit would increase for every month you waited beyond your FRA.

 Profit and prosper with the best of Kiplinger's advice on investing, taxes, retirement, personal finance and much more.
 Delivered daily.
 Enter your email in the box and click Sign Me Up.